hathibelagal-dev/css_text_for_flutter/README.md

 This library makes it easy for you to convert HTML and CSS content into `RichText` widgets.
 It supports most CSS properties that are relevant to text content, except those related to text alignment.

-Here's some sample HTML content:
+Here's some sample HTML content with inline CSS styles:

 ```html
 <body>